hypatia-of-sva/svi/README.md

 # svi
-smol vi, written in odin
+smol vi, written in odin. (also, written by Sva. some people may call the name funny)

 # why another vi